 London is an extremely green city.
 In fact, the city is so ridiculously green that it falls under the United Nation’s definition of a forest.
 Some parks are full of plants and animals you will think you hundreds of miles away from the urban centre, yet you will still be within the City of Westminster in some instances.
 When in this capital city, there is no excuse not to explore these green spaces to the later, more so if you are looking for a respite from the crazy London city life.
 When we visit London with kids our typical itinerary includes strolling on London streets, visiting free Londons Museums (our favourite in Natural History Museum) and Picnicking in London’s Park.

 If you planning to visit London with Kids you should add Parks to your itinerary.
 In this article, we have compiled a list of the best Parks in London you can add to your bucket list.
 All you need to do now is pack your picnic.

 There are eight royal parks in Greater London, five located in central London commonlands

 One of the most famous parks not only in London but also around the world.
 It is one of the most famous Landmarks in London.
 It owes its fame mainly to Speakers’ Corner – a place where everyone can freely express their views in the name of freedom of speech.
 The only condition is not to offend the Queen.

-one of the greatest thing about the Hyde Park is that you can here not only relax, feed the birdson one of the ponds, but you can hire the rowing boat or pedal boat and see the park from a different perspective.
+One of the greatest things about Hyde Park is that you can here not only relax, feed the birdson one of the ponds, but you can hire the rowing boat or pedal boat and see the park from a different perspective.